rgprez/rgp-portfolio-ai-nextjs-tailwind-trae/.trae/rules/project_rules.md

 - **Agile Approach**: Follow an agile methodology, likely with short sprints (e.g., 1-2 weeks) to allow for iterative development and feedback.
 - **Version Control**: Use Git for version control.
+  - **Branching Strategy**: For each development session or sprint, create a new feature branch from `main`.
+  - **Workflow**: Work on the feature branch, commit changes, and at the end of the session, merge the feature branch back into `main` (preferably via a pull request for review).
-  - Maintain a clean commit history with descriptive commit messages.
+  - **Clean History**: Maintain a clean commit history with descriptive commit messages.
-  - Utilize feature branches for new development, merging into `main` via pull requests.
+  - **Main Branch**: Ensure the `main` branch always reflects a stable, deployable state.
 - **Documentation**: Keep documentation up-to-date and relevant.
   - This `project_rules.md` file will serve as a central reference.
   - Consider additional documentation for complex features, API integrations, or deployment steps.